googlemaps/google-maps-services-js/README.md

 ### Client IDs

-Maps API for Work customers can use their [client ID and secret][clientid] to authenticate.
+Google Maps APIs Premium Plan customers can use their [client ID and secret][clientid] to authenticate.

 ```js
 var googleMapsClient = require('@google/maps').createClient({